Hello, everyone! Welcome to the Restorative Health Solutions blog!

 How Do You Know If Your Brain Needs Rehab in Order to Help Your Gut?

 Included in your first appointment is a comprehensive functional neurological examination.
 This exam looks at various parts of the brain and nervous system to determine what areas are working optimally and what areas need improvement in function.
 If the examination revealed optimal functioning throughout the nervous system with no neurological symptoms (poor balance, motion sickness, nausea, dizziness, headaches, light/sound sensitivity, brain fog etc), then brain rehab may not be needed.
 If areas within the brain and nervous system need to improve in function and/or you have neurological symptoms, then we recommend going through functional neurological rehab.
 This part of the protocol focuses on giving you specific exercises to stimulate specific areas of the brain or nervous system that need improvement in functioning.
-Here is a blog article that goes deeper into the functional neurology approach (provide link to blog)
+Here is a blog article that goes deeper into the functional neurology approach.

 When you improve function in certain areas of the brain that feed into the same areas that control gut function (vagus), the brain then can increase the amount of input/signals into the gut to promote optimal gut function.
 We believe that this piece of the protocol is the most important step in trying to lessen the chance that leaky gut returns.
 If this part isn’t addressed and you need it, symptoms can start to return within a few months after completing the 4 R protocol.
 Improved brain function should only help improve gut function and improved gut function should only help brain function.
 Also, the impact the brain has on the gut may not be as noticeable if the goal is to try and lessen the chances of leaky gut returning instead of drastically reducing symptoms.